 - Through attaining refugee or asylee status or through another humanitarian program.

-To qualify for a green card, you must meet the following requirements:
+To qualify for a green card, you must fall into one of the available immigrant categories.

 You may qualify for a green card if you are: